Life University Vision, Mission, Values and Core Proficiencies

-Life University will expose its students to a range of contemporary intellectual approaches and technologies that will help them reach higher levels of performance and success.
+Life University exposes its students to a range of contemporary intellectual approaches and technologies that will help them reach higher levels of performance and success.
 Students will learn criteria by which to judge the usefulness of certain technologies and their applicability to their learning styles.

-Life University is a private, non-profit, nonsectarian, non-proprietary University organized as a 501(c)(3) institution governed by a Board of Trustees composed of no less than seven or more than 17 members.
-The Chief Executive Officer of the University is Dr. Guy Riekeman.
+Life University is a private, non-profit, nonsectarian, non-proprietary University organized as a 501(c)(3) institution governed by a Board of Trustees composed of no less than seven or no more than 17 members.
+The President of the University is Dr. Rob Scott.

 Policies and Position Statements

-Life University complies with federal and state law and does not discriminate on the basis of race, color, gender, religion, national origin, age, sexual orientation, disability, medical condition, pregnancy, citizenship or veteran status.
-The University also prohibits sexual misconduct and gender-based harassment.
-This nondiscrimination policy applies to all practices at Life University, including admission to educational programs and activities, access to treatment, and to employment.
-Students who have inquiries regarding LIFE’s nondiscrimination policy may contact the Office of Student Affairs at 770-426-2700 or the Title IX Office at 770-426-2686.
+Life University complies with federal and state law, and does not discriminate on the basis of race, color, gender, religion, national origin, age, sexual orientation, disability, medical condition, pregnancy, citizenship, or veteran status.
+The University also prohibits sexual harassment as well as harassment based on any of these characteristics.
+This nondiscrimination policy applies to all employment practices at Life University, and to the admission, access to treatment in and employment in Life’s education programs and activities.
+Inquiries regarding Life’s nondiscrimination policy may be directed to the Director of Conflict Resolution and Accountability at 770-426-2700.

 Life University Disability Services